oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

   ![result](./images/topics.png)

   * The **Correctness By Topic**: each question in the test dataset comes with a tag that represents the topic it belongs to.
 The list of topics it's extracted automatically at the creation step of the Q&A synthetic dataset.
+The number of topics could change depending on the document provided.

 The second part of the report provides details about each single questions submitted, with a focus on the collection by **Failures** and the **Full Report** list.
 To show all the fields, scrool from the right to left to see all info.
 In the following picture the second frame has been scrolled: